 Moisturize.
 Moisturizers provide a seal over your skin to keep water from escaping.
 Apply moisturizer several times a day and after bathing.
 Thicker moisturizers work best, such as over-the-counter brands Eucerin and Cetaphil.

 You may also want to use cosmetics that contain moisturizers.
 If your skin is extremely dry, you may want to apply an oil, such as baby oil, while your skin is still moist.
 Oil has more staying power than moisturizers do and prevents the evaporation of water from the surface of your skin.

 Another possibility is ointments that contain petroleum jelly (Vaseline, Aquaphor).
-However, these may feel greasy, so you might use them only at night.
+These may feel greasy, so you might want to use them only at night.

 - Use warm water and limit bath time.
 Long showers or baths and hot water remove oils from your skin.
 Limit your bath or shower to five to 10 minutes and use warm, not hot, water.

 - Avoid harsh, drying soaps.
 It's best to use cleansing creams or gentle skin cleansers and bath or shower gels with added moisturizers.
 Choose mild soaps that have added oils and fats.
 Avoid deodorant and antibacterial detergents, fragrance, and alcohol.

 - Apply moisturizers immediately after bathing.
 Gently pat your skin dry with a towel so that some moisture remains.
 Immediately moisturize your skin with an oil or cream to help trap water in the surface cells.